annayeva/C-Sharp-/README.md

 # Assignments from C# university course

-The following repository is storing completed excersises from the C# course from Web Development bachelor
+The following repository is storing completed excersises from the C# course on Web Development bachelor.